Overview

 Renting a car in Rome is best suited for trips beyond the city rather than central travel.

-Where to Stay
+Where to Stay in Rome

 Rome’s neighbourhoods blend historic charm with everyday city life.
 Staying near the historic centre makes it easier to explore major landmarks, while other districts offer quieter streets and better value.
 Good transport connections allow visitors to balance convenience and atmosphere when choosing where to stay.